Sparronator9999/YAMDCC/README.md

 ### Why do I need administrator privileges to run this program?

-Because admin privileges are required to install kernel drivers.
-Simple as that.
+1. Because admin privileges are required to install kernel drivers, and...

-For security reasons, only programs with admin privileges are allowed to communicate with the YAMDCC service.
+2. For security reasons, only programs with admin privileges are allowed to communicate with the YAMDCC service once it's running.

 ### Why does this program need a kernel driver?